NHL staging preseason games in China between Kings, Canucks

 China is expected to be a large focus of the league's international ventures.
 Next season, the NHL is playing two regular-season games in Sweden between the Colorado Avalanche and Ottawa Senators.

-Bettman called it a historic moment for the league and said the NHL's commitment to China goes beyond the 2022 Winter Olympics that are taking place in Beijing.
+Bettman called it a historic moment for the league and said the NHL's commitment to China goes beyond the 2022 Winter Olympics in Beijing.
 He and other league officials have said it's a long-term arrangement with China that also includes contributions to growing grassroots hockey in the country.

-"We look forward to our first games in China and to a variety of initiatives that will inspire generations of Chinese players and fans to enjoy our sport," Bettman said in a statement announcing the games.
-"We recognize the importance of helping China build a strong national hockey program and are committed to supporting that priority in every way possible."
+"While we fully understand the priority the government has placed on high-level performance by the sports teams representing China at the 2022 Olympic Winter Games here in Beijing, our commitment to the growth of hockey in China involves partnerships that will extend well beyond the few weeks of the 2022 Olympic Winter Games themselves," Bettman said.
+"This is the beginning of what we believe will be a very long-term relationship, and the two NHL clubs participating in this inaugural effort are perfectly suited for their roles."

 Comments